stdevPavelmc/mailad/README.md

 ## How to make it work?

-**Security warning:** As the config file has passwords in clear text it must be held under the /root directory, so from this moment and forward you need to be root to runs the following comands, `sudo -i` is your friend if you are not root.
+**Security warning:** As the config file has passwords in clear text it must be held under the /root directory, so from this moment and forward you need to be root to runs the following commands, `sudo -i` is your friend if you are not root.

 ### Initial setup